yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2024/index.md

 Never hurts to improve an area that was designed back when there was little information available.

 The boss of Dynarmic herself, [merryhime](https://github.com/merryhime), {{< gh-hovercard "12830" "updated the bundled build" >}} in yuzu to the latest version, bringing some new changes and fixes with it.
-There are some instruction emulation optimizations, more 32-bit ARM instructions were added, and the startup times of games on Android was improved–it’s not as fast as NCE, but it’s considerably faster for those games that must run on JIT.
+There are some instruction emulation optimizations, more 32-bit ARM instructions were added, and the startup times of games on Android was improved — it’s not as fast as NCE, but it’s considerably faster for those games that must run on JIT.

 To close this section and move to an interesting hardware discussion, t895 has one last gift for us this month, {{< gh-hovercard "12868" "per-game audio settings." >}}
 One of the missing settings that could be set on a per-game basis, and it includes the full set, output engine, output device, input device, etc.